 Collapse and Inflation

-When these processes are disrupted, the nervous system adapts.
+When development is disrupted, the nervous system adapts.

 🔻 Collapse